 Experimental Design: The study was carried out on 180 white-collar workers.
-Upon enrolment, every individual signed an informed consent and filled out a comprehensive questionnaire concerning smoking habits, number of cigarettes smoked per day, age, gender, lifestyle (i.e. drinking, diet, etc.), medical history of disease and drugs.
-All the workers were divided into six groups as follows according to their age factor.
+Upon enrolment, every individual signed an informed consent and filled out a comprehensive questionnaire concerning smoking habits, number of cigarettes smoked per day, age, gender, lifestyle (i.e. drinking, diet, etc.) and medical history of disease, drugs.
+All the subjects were divided into in to six groups as follows according to their age factor.